We strive to discover & develop talented writers while offering superior transparency regarding our competition.

 In addition to shorts, GCSC is now accepting feature-length screenplays.
 The top four winning features will be submitted to production companies, agents and managers for consideration.

-An interview with screenwriter Madeleine Gran regarding the Gimme Credit Writing Competition.Q: What's the title of the script you entered in this contest, and what's it about?
+An interview with screenwriter Mark A. Daniels regarding the Gimme Credit Writing Competition.Q: What's the title of the script you entered in this contest, and what's it about?

-A: They provided me with feedback and it's always helpful.Q: Has your success in this contest helped you market your script?
+A: The congratulations e-mail gave a good amount of helpful feedback on my screenplay.
+Details on the second round of judging for the grand prize were also given.Q: Has your success in this contest helped you market your script?
 Were you contacted by any agents, managers or producers?